Readout electronics and data acquisition system of PandaX-4T experiment

 \section{Performance}

 We start by showing the performance of the new decoupler modules.
-Using low-intensity LED calibration data, we measured the SPE charges of 64 PMTs with 64 old decouplers.
+Using low-intensity LED calibration data, we measured the SPE charge distributions for 64 PMTs with 64 old decouplers.
 The same measurements are repeated with 64 new decouplers at the same condition.
 Figure~\ref{newdc} left shows the comparison of the charge distributions from one PMT.
 The peak around zero is the pedestal region and corresponds to electronic noise in the baseline.
 The second peak corresponds to the PMT response to a single photoelectron.
-As expected in last section, the chosen amplifiers have little impact on the charge measurement of SPE signals.
-Meanwhile, the noise width is reduced.
-In other words, the signal-over-noise ratio is improved.
-This is also expected.
-Noises usually have larger frequencies than singals, so the amplification for noises is smaller.
-The noise width is reduced by 24\% on average with the new decouplers, shown in Figure~\ref{newdc} right.
+As expected in last section, the chosen amplifiers have little impact on the charge measurement of signals.
+But there is a reduction in the pedestal width of 24\% on average with the new decouplers, shown in Figure~\ref{newdc} right.
 This corresponds to a 32\% improvement on the signal-over-noise ratio.

 Then we show the efficiencies of the self-trigger threshold on SPE signals.
 This is one of the key parameters that affects the signal efficiency in the triggerless readout scheme.
 During the commissioning runs of PandaX-4T, the threshold is set to be 20 ADC counts for 3-inch PMTs.
 The efficiency of recording SPE signals is estimated using low intensity LED calibration data without baseline suppression applied in the digitizers.
-These data are recorded with 50 Hz external triggers that are synchronous to the pulse which drives the LED to emit light at the same frequency.
+These data are recorded with 50 Hz external triggers that are synchronous to the pulse which drives the LED.
 So a possible SPE signal can be searched for in a fixed window of each recorded data.
 The resultant amplitude (in unit of PE/4 ns) of one 3-inch PMT is shown in Figure~\ref{eff} left.
 In this plot, the raw amplitude (in unit of ADC counts) is divided by the gain of this PMT channel determined using light calibration data.
 Here, the gain is in unit of ADC counts$\times$4 ns (as in Figure 7 right), where 4 ns corresponds to the sampling interval of the digitizers.